Bilal Sonses

-Bilal Sonses (born 28 October 1993) is a Turkish pop music singer-songwriter.
+Bilal Sonses (born 28 October 1993) is a Turkish pop music singer-songwriter of Kurdish origin.

+Life and career

 Sonses was born in Fatih, Istanbul.
+He is originally from Adıyaman and is of Kurdish origin.
 He is a graduate of Mehmet İhsan Mermerci Tourism Hotel Management High School.
 After completing his high school education, he continued his education with a 2-year associate degree program at Çanakkale Onsekiz Mart University.
 As of 2019, he continues his undergraduate education at Düzce University.

+Bilal lost his father in a traffic accident when he was very young.

 Sonses opened his own YouTube channel in 2015, performing cover versions of famous songs.
 Soon he became popular with the public and the channel garnered 1 million subscribers over a short period of time.
 Sonses, who writes and composes his own songs, has released duets with various artists and provided fellow singers with new songs and pieces.
 On 12 November 2020, he released a duet with Yıldız Tilbe, titled Hasbelkader, the lyrics for which were written by Sonses.
 The song's music video garnered over one hundred and fifty million views on YouTube. he is the son of artist Mehmet Sonses.